gojigeje/cctv-mini/README.md

 cctv-mini
 =========

-A simple webapp for displaying mjpg_streamer image and stream.
-Created for using on OpenWRT based router.
+A simple webapp to display mjpg_streamer image and stream.
+Created to be used on OpenWRT based router with mjpg_streamer and lighttpd setup.